vampjaz/razer_blade_stealth_hackintosh/README.md

 Battery
 -----

-Using a DSDT patch in the MaciASL patch repo named "bat - Razer Blade (2014)", and SMCBatteryManager, I was able to get battery status and precentage working.
+Using a DSDT patch in the MaciASL patch repo named "bat - Razer Blade (2014)", and SMCBatteryManager, I was able to get battery status and percentage working.
 I incorporated the patched methods into an SSDT hotpatch (see SSDT-BATT).
 The power management works well and the battery lasts a while.
 I'm not sure if this is normal for hackintoshes but my battery cycle count has always showed 0.

 ![battery info](https://github.com/vampjaz/razer_blade_stealth_hackintosh/raw/master/images/battery_info.png)